mozilla/www.ccadb.org/cas/incident-report.md

 Effective ongoing commitments consist of the following:

-1. **Specificity**.
-The commitment clearly outlines what the CA Owner will do, including the intended outcome, target completion timeframe, and any relevant metrics or indicators.
+1. **Specificity**: The commitment clearly outlines what the CA Owner will do, including the intended outcome, target completion timeframe, and any relevant metrics or indicators.

 2. **Actionability**: The commitment describes concrete steps the CA Owner will take, ensuring it's not merely a statement of intent or a vague promise.